amanydv11/expense-tracker/README.md

 ### 2. Connection string
 - First Install all the  dependencies
 - Make a connection string on mongodb and add in the env file to connect the database.
+- Please refresh the page on starting the server to see the changes.

 ```bash